 With the data engineering out of the way, the Growth and Analytics teams could focus on analyzing the customer and shopper experience.
 Particularly, they’ve been focused on identifying friction points in their apps and working with product team to eliminate them.

 For example, by slicing their data across multiple parameters, the team found areas of improvement for their Android shopper app specifically.
 A fix they shipped improved shopper productivity metrics significantly, Horder said.

-Combining their Segment data with their shoppers table in Redshift, Horder and his team were also able to identify behavioral differences between new and experienced shoppers, and cater the product to help new shoppers become power users faster.
+Combining their Twilio Segment data with their shoppers table in Redshift, Horder and his team were also able to identify behavioral differences between new and experienced shoppers, and cater the product to help new shoppers become power users faster.

-On the customer-facing side, Instacart was able understand details of their customers’ ordering behavior and what steps they take as they move toward purchase and checkout by analyzing that data in SQL.
+On the customer-facing side, Instacart was able to understand details of their customers’ ordering behavior and what steps they take as they move toward purchase and checkout by analyzing that data in SQL.

 "We found that users will visit a couple times before they actually place an order," Mosavat explained.
 "Previously, we were only attributing that to the last click.
 But now, because we have all the data, we’re actually able to do a longer attribution cycle and understand how many touches a user had before they actually convert.
 It’s already been really helpful, but it will become even more important as we develop marketing campaigns to reach customers based on that knowledge."

 Conversely, Instacart can discover when customers are opting out of the ordering process and insert customer support managers to help them before they leave.